cloudflare/cloudflare-docs/content/workers/wrangler/api.md

 ## `getBindingsProxy`

-This function is used to get a proxy for **local** `workerd` bindings that can be then used in code running via Nodejs processes for Workers and Pages projects.
+This function is used to get a proxy for **local** `workerd` bindings that can be then used in code running via Node.js processes for Workers and Pages projects.

 ### Usage